Kieran Morgan

-Kieran Lloyd Morgan (born 17 March 2006) is an English professional footballer who plays as a midfielder for club Queens Park Rangers.
+Kieran Lloyd Morgan (born 17 March 2006) is an English professional footballer who plays as a midfielder for Bradford City, on loan from club Queens Park Rangers.

 Club career

 Morgan started his career in the Tottenham Hotspur academy, joining at U8s level before being released in 2024.
 Following his release, he joined Championship club Queens Park Rangers' Development Squad.

 On 19 October 2024, Morgan made his senior debut as a second-half substitute in a 2–1 home defeat to Portsmouth.
 Three days later, he scored a first senior goal in a 1–1 draw with Coventry City, impressing local press with his performance from the bench.
 Having established himself in the first-team, a string of impressive performances saw him sign a new long-term contract in January 2025.

+On 31 August 2026, Morgan joined League One club Bradford City on loan until the end of the 2026–27 season.

 International career

 In September 2025, Morgan received his first international selection when he was included in the England under-20 squad and on 5 September 2025 made his debut coming on as a substitute during a defeat against Italy U20 at Chesterfield.